IUCompilerCourse/IU-Fall-2021/lectures/Sep-30.md

 The lattice for abstract states:

 * An element is a set of variables (the ones that may be live).
-* The partial ordering is the set containment, i.e. x ⊆ y.
+* The partial ordering is the set containment, i.e. x ⊑ y iff x ⊆ y.
 * The bottom element is the empty set.
 * The join operator is set union.